mechero/code-quality-game/README.md

 A simple web application to improve **code quality** using Gamification with SonarQube.

+Go to the [Quboo Cloud](https://quboo.io) website and create a free account if you prefer to skip installation and use Quboo as a service.

 ## Introduction

 This is a very simple web page that shows a ranking of developers by how much technical debt they are fixing on SonarQube.
 It encourages a 'friendly competition' and tries to solve one of the main problems of fixing legacy code: **it's boring**.